 $ sudo apt-get upgrade

-We can use following command to make upgrade job more automatic
+We can use the following command to make upgrade job more automatic

 $ sudo apt-get dist-upgrade

 With this command upgrade, the related question will be automatically answered.
 To make things simple we can combine these two commands into a single line like below.

 $ sudo apt-get update && sudo apt-get dist-upgrade

 While upgrading we can see questions like Do you want to continue?
 [Y/n] Y We can automatically answer all questions with yes like below.

 Searching packages are easy.
 We will just provide the term or package name we want to search